Engee documentation

 Details

-The ratio of pressures at which the flow becomes critical and the flow velocity reaches a maximum determined by the local speed of sound.
-The ratio between the outlet pressure and the inlet pressure :
+The pressure ratio at which the flow becomes critical and the flow velocity reaches a maximum determined by the local speed of sound.
+The ratio between the outlet pressure and inlet pressure :

 Dependencies

-To use this parameter, set the Valve parameterization to Sonic conductance and the Opening characteristic to Linear.
+To use this parameter, set the Valve parameterization parameter to Sonic conductance, and for Opening characteristic the value Linear.

 Default value